BoiseState/CS321-resources/examples/junit-shapes/README.md

 ## From the Terminal

-The easiest way to set up Junit testing in your terminal is by using the junit standalone test JAR file, found [here.](https://repo1.maven.org/maven2/org/junit/platform/junit-platform-console-standalone/1.9.2/junit-platform-console-standalone-1.9.2.jar)
+The easiest way to set up JUnit testing in your terminal is by using the JUnit standalone test JAR file, found [here.](https://repo1.maven.org/maven2/org/junit/platform/junit-platform-console-standalone/1.9.2/junit-platform-console-standalone-1.9.2.jar)

 Simply download this jar and put it in the same directory